 - Labored breathing,

 - Fever and chills.

-Empyema is a treatable condition and which typically won’t cause and permanent or lasting damage to one’s body provided that an individual seeks out medical treatment once he or she realizes they may be suffering form a respiratory infection.
-That said however, development of fibrosis within the lung damage can sometimes occur which is why most life insurance companies will want to know that you are fully recovered from your infection prior to approving your life insurance application.
+Empyema is a treatable condition that typically won’t cause any permanent or lasting damage to one’s body provided that an individual seeks out medical treatment once he or she realizes they may be suffering from a respiratory infection.
+That said, however, the development of fibrosis within the lung damage can sometimes occur.
+This is why most life insurance companies will want to know that you have fully recovered from your infection before approving your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include:

 - When were you first diagnosed with Empyema?